How to use hashtags

 Don’t use too many

 A lot of hashtags makes your posts seem spammy and desperate, and you tend to get less engagement.
 X posts with just one hashtag have the most engagement, and it starts to drop when you use more than two.
-Similarly keep it to one or two hashtags on Facebook.
+Similarly, keep it to one or two hashtags on Facebook.
 Instagram is a bit different and studies on the optimum number of hashtags give varied results.
-We would suggest no more than twenty-five relevant hashtags.
+We would suggest using 2-5 relevant hashtags.

 Consider each social network